Fight over nuclear plants arrives at Pennsylvania Capitol

 Under the proposed legislation, regulated utilities would bill electricity customers for the cost of buying nuclear power credits at a premium similar to what the utilities pay wind and solar producers now.

 Mehaffie estimated that his plan would cost the average household $1.77 a month.
-An amount, he said, that pales in comparison to the multibillion-dollar hit to Pennsylvania’s economy if the five plants shut down at once.
-That would push the average household bill up by $2.39 per month, he said, although that scenario envisions no new power sources replacing the plants.
+That amount will pale in comparison to the multibillion-dollar hit to Pennsylvania’s economy if all five plants shut down, Mehaffie said.

 Ohio-based FirstEnergy Corp. projects that its Beaver Valley nuclear power plant in western Pennsylvania will become unprofitable in 2021 and has said it will shut it down by then, unless the state rescues it.